Drew3KW/mischief-made-analytics/README.md

 The CSV ingestion DAG remains the known-good fallback path.

-The Shopify API path currently lands data into isolated `raw_load` tables and is being validated before any canonical raw rebuild changes.
+The Shopify API path currently lands data into isolated `raw_load` tables and is being validated before any production canonical raw rebuild changes.

 ## Shopify API status